 User Privacy and Private Relay

-Privacy data as explained in the previous paragraph, but to recap, it is essentially any data that can and does personally identify a user and/or can be used to build profiles about the user, including shopping habits, interests, web history and so on.
+Privacy data, as explained in the previous paragraph, but to recap, is essentially any data that can and does personally identify a user and/or can be used to build profiles about the user, including shopping habits, interests, web history and so on.

 Private Relay on the other hand is a new technology from Apple introduced in iOS/iPadOS 15 that, when enabled, limits the amount of private data that is leaked to websites and services when establishing connections to them over the Internet.
 Acting like a shield of sorts, Apple Private Relay works by routing your requests through Apple’s servers first where your DNS records are encrypted to hide the name of the website you’re requesting to access.
 The encrypted request is then sent to a second relay, which generates a temporary IP address, masking your real IP address before connecting you to the site you requested.